-Our second treatment is the inclusion of a new park in the NPS (which we refer to simply as "park opening").
-Typically, this involves transfering federal land to the Park Service from another agency, and authorizing the Park Service to begin spending money on developing the park.
+The park opening event typically involves transferring federal land to the Park Service from another agency, and authorizing the Park Service to begin spending money on developing the park.
 In practice, openings range from mere formalities to the start of actual construction of park facilities.
-At the same time, there are a number of elements common to all new parks: they are included in the NPS are managed by the same agency, are listed in the same publications, and are distinguished by the NPS "brand."6 Most importantly, because parks can be expected to remain in the NPS indefinitely, a park's opening represents a commitment on the part of the federal government regarding the future management of the area.
+At the same time, there are a number of elements common to all new parks as they are managed by the same agency and placed among the most protected federal lands.
+Most importantly, because parks can be expected to remain in the NPS indefinitely, a park's opening represents a commitment on the part of the federal government regarding the future management of the area.
 To exclude events that were mere formalities, we drop parks that do not begin reporting visitors within 5 years after opening (we vary this threshold to check robustness).

-For this treatment, we extend the sample to parks included in the NPS after 1970 (i.e., we consider all parks on Figure 1) and also include counties without any parks (subject to various restrictions).7 The comparison group for our estimates are areas that do not experience a park opening in a given period.
-This helps quantify the economic impacts of conservation compared to a counterfactual without conservation.
-In this sense, the opening of a new park represents an increase in conservation on the "extensive margin," while NP designation increases conservation on the "intensive margin."
+For this treatment, we extend the sample to parks included in the NPS after 1970 (i.e., we consider all parks on Figure 1) and also include counties without any parks (subject to various restrictions - see Section 3.5 in the Online Data Appendix10).
+The comparison group for our estimates are areas that do not experience a park opening in a given period.
+This includes areas that will receive a park later in the sample period, areas that received a park earlier, and areas that will not receive a park before 2017.